All Spanish learners work from the same basic recipe.

-However, there’s something that is unique and personal to you: the specific ingredients, tools and the process you use.
+However, there’s a part of the process that is unique and personal to you: the specific ingredients, tools and methods you use.

-Even in the most strictly-run class situations, anybody making actual progress is going to be spending time on their own figuring out how to get words, verbal conjugations and sentence structure implanted in their synapses.
+Anybody making actual progress in Spanish needs to spend time on their own figuring out how to get words, verbal conjugations and sentence structure implanted in their synapses.

 How to Learn Spanish Quickly: One Simple Tip